 An electrophysiology study is not painful.
 There may be some discomfort at the femoral site where the catheters are inserted, but you will not feel the catheters in your body.
 Let the doctor know if you are experiencing discomfort, chest pain, shortness of breath, or palpitations.

-Through these veins and possibly arteries in your leg, catheters are placed into the heart using x-ray to watch its movement and baseline measurements of your electrical system are made.
+Through these veins and possibly arteries in your leg, catheters are placed into the heart using an x-ray to watch its movement and baseline measurements of your electrical system are made.
 In addition, electrical impulses are sent to stimulate your heart to evaluate your heart’s response, as well as to try and reproduce your arrhythmias.

 You may have a rapid and dangerous heart rhythm which may be reproduced such as ventricular tachycardia or ventricular fibrillation.
 It may be possible that you will pass out.
 If this happens, the doctor will try and pace your heart out of the rhythm.
 Sometimes, you may need to be cardioverted (shocked) out of the rhythm.

 After the procedure is completed, the catheters are removed and pressure will be held until the bleeding stops.
 You will be asked to lie flat on the bed without moving your legs for up to four hours.
 The doctor will talk with you and your family regarding the results of the study.
 Depending on the results of the test, you may be discharged home afterward.

 Overall, an electrophysiology study is a safe procedure.
 There are risks involved in having this study performed like any other invasive procedure.
 The risks include damage and bleeding of the vessels where the catheters are inserted and puncturing the heart wall with the catheters causing bleeding around the heart sac and infections.
 Blood clots and strokes have been reported, and deaths from the procedure are rare.